 #3 Cadmium telluride thin film cells

-Some components seem to be very unstable because cadmium chloride has to be used in one step of the manufacture.
-However, a new manufacture approach could deliver feasible alternatives.
-The key is to replace cadmium chloride with magnesium chloride .
+Some components seem to be very unstable because cadmium chloride has to be used during the manufacture.
+However, a new manufacture approach could deliver positive results, if cadmium chloride gets replaced with magnesium chloride .

-Unlike cadmium chloride, magnesium chloride is abundant and low cost resource that can be obtained from seawater.
+Unlike cadmium chloride, magnesium chloride is abundant and low cost resource that can be obtained from the seawater.
 This material can also boost efficiency of the thin film panels up to 15 percent.

-#4 The Perovskite wonder material
+#4 Perovskite, the wonder material

-The secret lies in the low costs of raw materials and fabrication methods (printing techniques) that do not require high temperatures with precise processes as the silicon cells do.
+The secret lies in the low costs of raw materials and fabrication methods (printing techniques) that do not require high temperatures and such a high precision as the silicon cells do.

 The key to success is trying to tackle the factors that can be controlled.

-For example: solar panel maintenance helps eliminate factors like snow, dust, dirt and ice, all which are obstructions for the light to hit the panel’s surface and reducing efficiency of solar cells.
+For example: regular solar panel maintenance helps eliminate snow, dust, dirt and ice – all of which obstruct sunlight from effectively reaching the panel’s surface, and therefore reduce efficiency of solar cells.

-Nevertheless, we haven’t discussed what exactly the use of solar panels with higher or lower efficiency values represents for you.
-Efficiency is associated with the ability of the solar cell to produce the maximum amount of electricity from a light energy source.
-In other words, a single cell with low efficiency will produce less power output than another cell of the same size but with higher efficiency.
+Nevertheless, we haven’t discussed what exactly the use of solar panels with higher or lower efficiency values means for you.
+Efficiency is associated with the ability of solar cells to produce the maximum amount of electricity from a light energy source.

+A single cell with low efficiency will produce less power than another cell of the same size but with higher efficiency.